Swiss try Czechs, Belgian in major money laundering probe

 THREE DEFENDANTS ATTEND

-The Swiss government has frozen 660 million Swiss francs (458.66 million pounds) related to the case, and legal sources said it was one of the authorities' most complex money-laundering investigations to date.
+The Swiss government has frozen 660 million Swiss francs ($701.57 million) related to the case, and legal sources said it was one of the authorities' most complex money-laundering investigations to date.

 The case comes as Switzerland seeks to clean up its image as a haven for ill-gotten gains.